fbgallet/roam-extension-stats/README.md

 ### Get a quick overview of several informations on any block or page (🆕 in v.2) and their children, directly in the native bullet tooltip

+Update to v.2: January 19th, 2023.
+See [changelog here](https://github.com/fbgallet/roam-extension-stats/blob/main/CHANGELOG.md) for an overview of updates and new features 🆕

 ![blockInfov2](https://user-images.githubusercontent.com/74436347/213473172-2110b65b-09da-4891-84cc-862da3f25473.gif)

 Just over any bullet, or page title, or page shortcut in the left sidebar to see the following info (info between brackets are optional):